shwezhu/shwezhu.github.io/content/post/golang/advance/011-cross-compilation.md

 running...
 ```

-So the statement is true but not accurate, it should be: once you compile a binary you *can* distribute it onto machines **with the same architecture**.
+So once you compile a binary you *can* distribute it onto machines **with the same architecture**.
 You don't need go real time envorionment to run it.
 This is the power of compiled language.

 ## 3. Cross-compilation